Last updated on January 8th, 2023 at 12:46 am

-It depends on a number of factors, including the type of fish you are targeting, and the type of line you are using.
+It depends on several factors, including the type of fish you are targeting, and the type of line you are using.
 However, baitcasting reels are generally considered to be the most accurate, while fly reels are typically the least accurate.

-So, finally, we finished our reviews of the best 2 speed reel for bottom fishing and hope the review and buying guide will help you to make a decision to buy the best one.
+So, finally, we finished our reviews of the best 2 speed reel for bottom fishing and hope the review and buying guide will help you to decide to buy the best one.
 If still, you have any confusion, please reach out in the comment section one of our editors will reply ASAP.